 The best way to keep your information secure while enjoying TikTok, Candy Crush, or any other app, is to be cautious about giving an app permission to access your contacts or other personal information.
 And never store sensitive data like your Social Security Number or date of birth on your smartphone.

 Some apps just have lax security while others are actively trying to collect your personal information.
 As a general rule, if an app looks too good to be true (it offers something of value for free, for example), it probably is.
 Once downloaded, a malicious app can lock your phone, steal your data, or transfer money from your bank account through your mobile banking app.

 Similarly, spyware downloaded with a malicious app can monitor a user’s emails, texts, keystrokes, and location.
 Phishing attempts typically come through email but they’re becoming more prevalent through text messages as well.
+These “SMS phishing” attempts are called smishing, and they’re becoming more popular by the day.
 When you click a link in a text to confirm a transaction or check a security notice from your bank, you could be giving a hacker access to your phone’s data.

 Our advice is to beware of apps that ask for a long list of permissions and never click links in a text unless you know the sender (and even then, verify the message by calling).

 Dytech Group’s Recommendations for mobile device IT cybersecurity in Altamonte Springs